Bloom (Troye Sivan album): Critical reception

-Bloom received widespread critical acclaim.
+Bloom received widespread critical acclaim, with critics praising Sivan's openness about his sexuality.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album has an average score of 85, based on 15 reviews, indicating "universal acclaim".

 Giving the album a perfect score, The Independent's Douglas Greenwood wrote, "Making perfect pop isn't easy, but Troye Sivan is a star who's done his homework.
 With one foot in pop's past and another in its present, Bloom is a record that could turn its considerate maker into one of mainstream music's most revered and fascinating talents."
 AllMusic critic Neil Z. Yeung stated that "Bloom is an unambiguous statement from Sivan, clear in its intent to celebrate the highs and lows of queer love through the eyes of a proud pop star in the making."
 Annie Zaleski from The A.V.
 Club opined that "Bloom's beauty and gifts reveal themselves gradually over time."

 Writing for The Guardian, Alexis Petridis stated that "the results are characterful", elaborating: "Bloom is done and dusted in 35 crisp minutes – a time at which some pop albums are reaching their mid-point – and feels like a coherent, artist-led album rather than a bet-spreading collection of songs designed to hit every popular musical base."
 Brittany Spanos of Rolling Stone said, "Well beyond the already stellar dismissal of heteronormative storylines in pop love stories, Sivan finds a wealth of ways to bring about fresh reflections on age-old themes with undeniable charisma."
 The Line of Best Fit writer Claire Biddles stated, "Bloom is an exceptional pop album, but maybe more importantly it's a beacon for queer people who struggle to reconcile our neuroses – societal and personal – with our potential for joy and love."

 Year-end lists

 Commercial performance

-Bloom debuted at number three in Australia, making it Sivan's highest-charting studio album in his home country.
+Bloom debuted at number three in Australia, making it Sivan's second highest-charting studio album in his home country.
 It opened at number four on the US Billboard 200 with 72,000 album-equivalent units, including 59,000 pure album sales.
 It is his highest-charting release and best sales week to date on the Billboard 200.